 New exam question:

 You are a lawyer and litigator with Bon Gens and Noscavenger LLP (Noscavenger LLP).
 You have a client that is in need of your help.
 You help them in an application for an injunction to prevent a thieving competitor toy company from using a trademark belonging to the client; a trademark for toys called the "Squid(TM)" toy.
 The toy is made out of material that is similar to silly putty and can stick to walls but it is made in the shape of a squid or octopus.
+The clients name is the CARIANA Arts Group.

 PART III-THE ISSUES